aldousbirchall/MachineLearning_SmartBeta_Pipeline/README.md

 # MachineLearning_StockPicker_Pipeline
 ML pipeline with feature generation for predicting outperforming stocks in index.
-This is not a self contained trading system, it is an equity performance classifier based on self generated features purely from price data, so effectively a momentum factor model.
+Ideally used as part of a smart beta stratgey.
+Basicall this effectively and consistently caputres the momentum factor for medium to long term horizons using only price data.

-Once tuned and automated, this could be used as a module in a full trading system that incorporates multiple factors (think Fama French) as well as fundamental data, sentiment data, volume, analyst revisions etc etc. This would probably work well in a smart beta strategy.
+Once fully tuned and automated, this could be used as a module in a full trading system that incorporates multiple factors (think Fama French) as well as fundamental data, sentiment data, volume, analyst revisions etc etc.

 This is the first cut of a basic pipeline for the purpose of getting to know sklearn and should allow you to get a sense of time complexity limitation and effectiveness of the various sklearn estimators on a reasonably sized, and very noisy data set.